 The Company's 2004 Employee Stock Purchase Plan (the "Purchase Plan") became effective upon the closing of the initial public offering on June 2, 2004.
-The Purchase Plan includes an "evergreen" provision providing that an additional number of shares will automatically be added to the shares authorized for issuance at each annual meeting of stockholders for a period of ten years, which began with the meeting in 2005.
-A total of 275,000 shares of common stock have been reserved for issuance under the Purchase Plan.
+The Purchase Plan includes an "evergreen" provision, which provides for automatic increases to the number of shares included in the share reserve in connection with each annual meeting of stockholders for a period of ten years, which period began with the meeting in 2005.
+A total of 425,000 shares of common stock have been reserved for issuance under the Purchase Plan.
 Eligible employees who elect to participate in an offering under the Purchase Plan may have up to 15 percent of their earnings withheld, subject to certain limitations, to purchase shares of common stock pursuant to the Purchase Plan.
 The price of common stock purchased under the Purchase Plan is equal to 85 percent of the lower of the fair market value of the common stock at the commencement date of each offering period or the relevant purchase date.
-As of March 31, 2006, 63,034 shares of common stock had been issued under the Purchase Plan and 211,966 shares were available for future issuance.
+As of June 30, 2006, 98,526 shares of common stock had been issued under the Purchase Plan and 326,474 shares were available for future issuance.